top of page

 Relationships

-Relationship work can include caregiving of a child(ren) or other adult (including an ailing parent or partner, or an adult child).
-Relationship work also includes relationship with self.
-This could be doing work related to one's family of origin, breaking the cycle of intergenerational patterns, inner/vulnerable child exploration, or personal growth such as exploring attachment wounds and schemas, boundary setting, self-worth, self-trust, self-compassion, and mindfulness practice.
+Relationship work can include caregiving of a child(ren) or another adult (including an ailing parent or partner, or an adult child).
+Relationship work can also be related to one's family of origin, breaking the cycle of intergenerational patterns, inner/vulnerable child exploration, or personal growth such as exploring attachment wounds and schemas, boundary setting, self-worth, self-trust, self-compassion, and mindfulness practice.

 I am passionate about working with couples to deepen their understanding and connection to one another.
-Couples work often focuses on impacts of major life events, deepening connection, and working through relationship conflict.
-Family work includes family relationships and conflicts (both present and historical), impacts of major life events, blended families, and caregiving of children and/or parents, relationship discernment, and separation or divorce (including co-parenting).
+Couples work often focuses on impacts of major life events, deepening connection, and working through relationship conflict (both past and present).

 Grief and Loss